ClearcodeHQ/pytest-postgresql/README.rst

 --------------------------------------------------

 Some projects are using already running postgresql servers (ie on docker instances).
-In order to connect to them, one would be using the ``postgresql_nooproc`` fixture.
+In order to connect to them, one would be using the ``postgresql_noproc`` fixture.

 .. code-block:: python

-    postgresql_external = factories.postgresql('postgresql_nooproc')
+    postgresql_external = factories.postgresql('postgresql_noproc')

-By default the  ``postgresql_nooproc`` fixture would connect to postgresql instance using **5432** port.
+By default the  ``postgresql_noproc`` fixture would connect to postgresql instance using **5432** port.
 Standard configuration options apply to it.

-These are the configuration options that are working on all levels with the ``postgresql_nooproc`` fixture:
+These are the configuration options that are working on all levels with the ``postgresql_noproc`` fixture:

 Configuration
 =============